 Bio - Rickey Gene Wright

-You can describe this native Texan and singer-songwriter as a purveyor of acoustic ballads that travel down the road between Folk and Country Music with some side road influences from Bluegrass, Acoustic Blues, and Hymns/Inspirational Music.
+You can describe this native Texan and Americana singer-songwriter as a purveyor of acoustic ballads that travel down the road between Folk/Roots and Country Music with some side road influences from Bluegrass, Acoustic Blues, and Hymns/Inspirational Music.
 The art of storytelling is alive and well in RGW's original songs.
 It is often said that his baritone voice is calm and peaceful whether the song is fast or slow, light-hearted or sad.
 "Folks Like Us Were Born To Sing" was the title song of his first album and tells the story of growing up in a working-class family who loved to sing and where singing helped a soul forget hard things and troubles in life.
 As a storyteller, he says that his favorite original song is "In That Blue Collar Town" which is a true story about two young lovers.
 He has been told on multiple occasions that he has a Johhny Cash like voice and his song "He Looked Like Waylon And Sounded Like Cash" has become his trademark song.

 Another blessing has been his friendship with Brad Davis.
 Brad is the co-writer of "Ain't No Angels" recorded by Tim McGraw and Brad himself had a number one bluegrass song in 2018 called "Fourth And Goal".
 Brad is also a Grammy Award-Winning Musician on Warren Zevon's last album.
 RGW was fortunate enough to co-write two songs with Brad including "Good Friends" and "The Ballad Of John And Jane Doe" which were released on RGW's second album"Texas Is Our Home".
 RGW and Brad became good friends and have now worked together on two albums and multiple singles.
 Brad has been RGW's musical producer, recording engineer, and music business mentor and is responsible for signing RGW with Louisiana Hayride Records.
-It has been great to meet and work with Denise, Brad, and Tony and add them to that Good People List he has met along the way in the music business.
+It has been great to meet and work with Denise & Brad and you can add them to that Good People List RGW has met along the way in the music business.

 Other singer-songwriter influences and additions to that list of good people RGW has met in the music business are the gracious host of a House Concert Series in Waxahachie, Texas called "In The Music Room".
 Randy and Helen Treadway are not only accomplished singer-songwriters but they introduced RGW to the world of House Concerts with multiple invitations to come and share his original songs.
 Randy was the first one to say that RGW traveled down that road between Folk and Country Music to that land called Americana.
 This singer-songwriter music venue is truly one of the best listening rooms in the songwriting world.
 RGW will be the first one to tell you that he has grown in his craft partly due to the opportunities offered at this world-class singer-songwriting venue.
 RGW's 3rd album titled "Live Recorded Concert" was recorded at a duet performance with Denise Owen at their concert at this songwriter's listening venue Waxahatchie, Texas.